TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 28/1 Samuel 28.11.md

 ---

-Then said the woman, Whom shall I bring up unto thee?
-And he said, Bring me up Samuel.
+Then the woman said, "Whom shall I bring up to you?"
+He said, "Bring Samuel up for me."